 Recent trends in employee benefits have shown that employees prefer to have choice and customization options.
 The question is: can employers offer this without breaking the bank?

 The answer is yes!
-Voluntary benefits are a simple and affordable way for employers to offer different benefit options and attract top talent.
+Optional Benefits are a simple and affordable way for employers to offer different benefit options and attract top talent.

-This blog post will explain everything that you should know about voluntary benefits, so you understand how great they are for businesses of all kinds.
+This blog post will explain everything that you should know about optional benefits, so you understand how great they are for businesses of all kinds.

-Voluntary benefits (aka Optional Benefits) are supplemental benefits that employers can offer their employees.
+Optional Benefits are supplemental benefits that employers can offer their employees.

 These benefits are not a requirement, but rather an option that employees can opt into.
 Employees can choose to pay for these extra benefits depending on their preferences and needs.

-Employers will often save money this way because voluntary coverage is paid either fully or partially by the employee.
+Employers will often save money this way because optional coverage is paid either fully or partially by the employee.

 Other popular voluntary benefits include: